 If you have been on probation longer than one semester:

-- Complete an academic petition form (found at Registrar's Forms Index) and attach your written plan for working yourself out of probation.
+- Complete a Petition for Exception to CGU Policy form (found at Registrar's Forms Index) and attach your written plan for working yourself out of probation.
 Your plan should include a reflection on what factors contributed to your academic difficulties, a plan for personal success discussing what strategies and resources you will use to help you be academically successful in the future, and a realistic plan to increase your GPA to 3.0 or above/remove the outstanding incompletes, including how long it will take to work yourself out of probation.
 We suggest using an online college GPA calculator for this plan.

 - Complete a Registration (Add/Drop) Form (found at the Registrar's Form Index) for your next semester of enrollment.